DanWin/mail-hosting/README.md

 php /var/www/mail/tools/create_admin.php
 ```

+Copy the file `/etc/postfix/danwin1210-mail.crt` from your main server to the same location on the proxy server.

 Final step is to reboot the server and check that everything is working.

 ### General Domain settings